 Don’t give up on getting the help you’re looking for.
 Sometimes, it takes meeting with a few different professionals before you feel you’re on the right track.

-Danit Nitka received her PhD from the Clinical and Research Psychology program at Concordia University in Montreal, Quebec, and is a therapist at Connecte Montreal Psychology Group.
+Danit Nitka received her PhD from the Clinical and Research Psychology program at Concordia University in Montreal, Quebec, and is a psychologist at Connecte Montreal Psychology Group.
 The team at Connecte loves writing about ways to boost our mental health and bring psychology into our everyday lives.
 For more helpful tips, check out Connecte’s blogs, podcast, follow @connectepsychology on Instagram or like us on Facebook.

 Aviram, R. B., Brodsky, B. S., & Stanley, B. (2006).
 Borderline personality disorder, stigma, and treatment implications.
 Harvard review of psychiatry, 14(5), 249-256.